exakat/php-dictionary/dictionary.rst

 __invoke
 --------

-The __invoke() magic method is called when a script tries to call an object as a function.
+The __invoke() magic method is called when a script calls an object as a function.
+This type of class is also called a functor.

+The method is able to take an arbitrary number of argument.

+When a class has the ``__invoke`` class, it is possible to can a method without mentioning its name: the object is the method.

 .. code-block:: php